 During the same time, Professor Clark has been an Adjunct Professor of Law at Western State University, College of Law and at Trinity Law School, and an Adjunct Professor at Concordia University, Irvine where he currently serves as a lead course instructor in two of their courses.
 He instructs classes at Concordia University, Irvine including Business Law and Ethical Principles of Successful Businesses.
 At the law school level, Professor Clark has taught courses including Torts, Contracts, Wills, Trusts, Remedies, Products Liability, Professional Responsibility, Ethics, Logic and Advocacy, Legal Writing, Alternative Dispute Resolution and Civil Litigation Skills.
 During his time as an Adjunct Professor at Trinity Law School, he once again published an article in their Law Review.

-Professor Clark joined the full-time faculty at Trinity Law School in August, 2013 as an Associate Professor, and is emphasizing his instruction in the areas of Torts and Remedies.
-He is also active in the community where continues to serve the Orange County Superior Court as a Temporary Judge and is currently the Chairman of the Council of Elders at St. John’s Lutheran Church in Orange, California.
+Professor Clark joined the full-time faculty at Trinity Law School in August 2013 and is emphasizing his instruction in the areas of Torts and Remedies.
+He is also active in the community where he continues to serve the Orange County Superior Court as a Temporary Judge and is currently the Chairman of the Council of Elders at St. John’s Lutheran Church in Orange, California.